filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 ### Continued automatic settlement for existing deals
 Deals that are already activated prior to this change continue to be settled automatically in cron.

+### Transition
+This proposal changes termination processing from deferred to immediate.
+For a short period after this new code is deployed, it will be possible for a deal to have been marked as terminated by the old code, but not yet cleaned up by the scheduled cron handler.

+Deals that are marked as terminated are not eligible for manual settlement.
+Specifying a terminated deal will cause `SettleDealPayments` to abort with `USR_ILLEGAL_ARGUMENT`.

 ## Design Rationale
 An explicit settlement message aligns the gas cost of settling payments with the party deriving the benefit.